 Any variation to a contract or addition to or omission from a contract must be approved by the council and Clerk to the contractor in writing, the council being informed where the final cost is likely to exceed the financial provision.

-To increase the Clerk’s delegated powers to make payments of up to £5,000 (Five thousand pounds excluding VAT) towards major projects, identified and approved by full Council should any requests for any agreed works, professional services, or license fees be received between Parish Council meetings
+To increase the Clerk’s delegated powers to make payments of up to £5,000 (Five thousand pounds excluding VAT) towards major projects, identified and approved by full Council should any requests for any agreed works, professional services, or license fees be received between Parish Council meetings, provided that a report of such payments is presented to the Council at its next meeting.

 ORDERS FOR WORK, GOODS AND SERVICES